 - Do you live in the best country under the best system on Earth?
 Chances are, the answer is no. The best country for you massively depends on the goals you set for yourself and how you’re trying to achieve those dreams.

 - Are you maximizing the returns on your investments?
-Perhaps you’ve invested in real estate, stocks, etc., but your country likely doesn’t have the best-performing version of those assets.
+Perhaps you’re investing in real estate, stocks, etc., but your country likely doesn’t have the best-performing version of those assets.
 Have you looked into investing in Southeast Asia for example?

 - Are you well-diversified?
 Maybe you think that your different income streams can weather any storm, but most people only think locally and fail to diversify politically and geographically as well.
 So, despite being diversified into many industries and asset classes, their assets are all susceptible to events and market impacts in one area of the world.